ML-Song/OperationsResearch/README.md

 # OperationsResearch
-Operations Research explement by  Matlab or C++
+Operations Research using Matlab or C++